ggldnl/Path-Planning-Visualizer/README.md

 - [x] define environment
 - [ ] redefine communication between backend and frontend (make it lighter)
 - [ ] update documentation
+- [ ] add save and load capabilities
 - [ ] add sensors support to URDF parser
 - [ ] scale the map to match real world measures
 - [ ] move from current, complex, translation and scale logic to